 Here’s an example of how this works:

-- It would be useful to remind myself that I’m not my thoughts or feelings – but it’s okay to feel those things.
+- It would be useful to remind myself that… I’m not my thoughts or feelings.

-- I can break this goal into smaller steps, such as working on my book for half an hour each day.
+- I can break this goal into smaller steps, such as…working on my book on the first hour of each day.

-And the awesome thing is, saying yes gets easier.
-Because each one gives us a little more confidence, and helps to define us to the only person whose opinion is relevant.
+The good news is, jumping those hurdles gets easier.
+Because each minor victory gives us a little more confidence, and helps to define us in the eyes of the only person whose opinion is relevant.